Sylius/Sylius/UPGRADE.md

     * `ProductVariantsPricesHelper`
     * `VariantResolverHelper`

-* The following methods does not longer have a default null argument and requires one to be explicitly passed:
+* The following methods no longer have a default null argument and requires one to be explicitly passed:

     * `ChannelPricingInterface::setProductVariant`
     * `CustomerInterface::setDefaultAddress`